How to Safely Preserve Meat Without Refrigeration: Easy Tips

 The Primary Enemies of Preservation

 The culprits behind spoilage are surprisingly needy.
 They require a few key things to do their dirty work.
-By taking away one or more of these elements, you can halt the decay process cold.
+By taking away one or more of these elements, you can halt the decay process.

 Moisture: Like all living things, bacteria need water.
 Methods like drying and salting are all about pulling water directly out of the meat's cells through a process called osmosis.
 No water, no life.